What is an ETF? Explaining Exchange Traded Funds

 Not all ETFs are made equal.
 The following key factors should be considered when assessing which provider and fund you put your money in.

-• Reputation of the provider – It’s important to consider how long the provider has been around, their track record and assets under management.
+It’s important to consider how long the provider has been around, their track record and assets under management.
+Betashares is now trusted by over 1 million Australian investors and their adviser with over $42 billion in funds under management.

-• Quality of exposure – What is the methodology of the index used by the ETF?
+What is the methodology of the index used by the ETF?
 Look for ETF issuers that work with reputable index providers.
+Some common and well known index providers are Standard & Poor’s, Nasdaq and Solactive.

 Where are my assets held?